pawelgrzybek/pawelgrzybek.com/content/posts/2019-04-30-top-picks-2019-april.md

 ## [Announcing a new --experimental-modules](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff)

 [Node.js](https://nodejs.org/) version 12 is coming soon and new ECMAScript modules implementation is coming with it.
 The `--experimental-modules` flag landed back in 2017 in version 8.9.0.
-The next iteration is of it is a big update and this article goes in depth about all the details related with it.
+The next iteration of it is a big update and this article goes in depth about all the details.